bwlewis/rredis/README.md

 # *IMPORTANT NOTICE*

-The rredis is really old and not really all that well designed.
+The rredis is defunct and I will not continue developing it.
-I plan to eventually make it defunct.
 I urge all rredis users to switch to the **redux** package, https://github.com/richfitz/redux (also on CRAN).
 The redux package provides a more complete interface to Redis, with a much better (consistent, flexible, simpler) internal design.

 It's easy to convert projects that rely on rredis to use redux.
-I will add some examples of this in the near future.
+See the examples below.

 I'll keep rredis around for a long time until I'm sure most folks that depend on it have moved over to redux, so there is no great urgency to switch.
 But